alibaba/hooks/docs/guide/blog/function.en-US.md

 The `toggle` function returned in this demo will change according to the changes of `left/right`, which is uncomfortable for users to use.

-As we all know, the `setState` reference address returned by `React.useState` will not change.
-Our goal is: the reference addresses of all returned functions remain unchanged.
+Then we replace `useCallback` with `useMemoizedFn` to realize that the `toggle` reference will never change.

 ```js
 const useToggle = (left, right) => {